DikshithaAnand/Daily_Catalyst/README.md

 > “Be the catalyst that transforms your daily chaos into creative momentum.”

-> "Small change -> Huge Difference
+> "Small change daily -> Huge Difference after

 > "Lets Go."